oroinc/documentation/user/back-office/getting-started/information-management/import.rst

 4. Click **Download Import Template** to download a sample .csv file with the necessary headers.

-5. **Prepare data for import**: Based on the downloaded file, create your bulk information in the .csv format.
+5. **Prepare data for import**: Create your bulk information in the .csv format based on the downloaded file.
 Once your file is ready, click **Choose File**, select the prepared comma-separated values (.csv) file, and click **Import File**.

 6. **Validate import results**: Click **Validate** to check your import results.
 If there are any *Records with errors*, fix them in the .csv file before starting the import.